 Repair and Service Shop means a development offering the repair of, or service of, goods, equipment or products.
-Sales of repair or service goods, equipment or products and limited sales of related goods, equipment or products are permitted as an ancillary part of this land use.
-Automotive sales and service, Machinery and Equipment Sales and Service, and Recreational Vehicle Sales and Service are separate
+Sales of repair or service goods, equipment or products and limited sales of related goods, equipment or products are permitted as an ancillary part of this land use Automotive sales and service, Equipment Sales and Service (light and heavy), and Recreational Vehicle Sales and Service are separate uses.